nathanShepherd/Team-Blackwell/README.md

 ## Directory Information

-### /R
+#### /R

 Analysis of states in Cartpole in order to gain insight about distribution parameters.

-### /Utils
+#### /Utils

 Utility programs that simplify the process of accessing a Cartpole environment and plotting data.
+Includes:

-Includes `make_dataset.py` that creates a `.csv` file of random actions with their respective observations for `n` episodes.
+-   `make_dataset.py` -- creates a `.csv` file of random actions with their respective observations for `n` episodes.

+-   `analyze_random.py` -- allows user to observe how the simulation looks when random actions are taken.
+Can also be used to create a heatmap of what the ML Agent will see.

-### /LegacyMarkovAgent
+#### /LegacyMarkovAgent

 Assorted programs from an old (poorly executed) experiment.
 Used for training an Agent using a sampling of the conditional state space in Cartpole via the Viterbi Algorithm.
-Also included are codes to evaluate performance and produce graphics. - evaluate_mm.py - markov_agent.py - markov_chain_recent.py - performance_markov_agent.png
+Also included are codes to evaluate performance and produce graphics.

+-   evaluate_mm.py
+-   markov_agent.py
+-   markov_chain_recent.py
+-   performance_markov_agent.png

 ## Installing Gym

 Use the following to install requirements in a virtual environment at the terminal (python3.6 or greater).

 ``` bash
 virtualenv venv && source venv/bin/activate && pip install -r requirements.txt